aherne/oauth2client/README.md

 <driver name="Facebook" client_id="YOUR_CLIENT_ID" client_secret="YOUR_CLIENT_SECRET" callback="login/facebook" scopes="public_profile,email"/>
 ```

-If value of $_SERVER["REQUEST_URI"] is "login/facebook", first a check is made if "code" querystring param is present:
+If value of $_SERVER["REQUEST_URI"] is "login/facebook", in line of [Querying Provider](#querying-provider) above, first a check is made if "code" querystring param is present:

 - NO: redirects to provider and asks client to approve access for public_profile and email visualization rights.
 If approved, vendor redirects to same page but with a "code" param
 - YES: asks provider to exchange short lived authorization code (value of "code" param) with a long lived access token